 Sitting tall with shoulder and elbow at 90° unsupported.
 Shoulder blade stabilised throughout the movement.
 Slowly externally rotate the arm backwards as far as you comfortably can and slowly return.
 Repeat the opposite way forwards into internal rotation ensuring the shoulder blade does not compensate or move.
 Progression:

 Add a small weight to the movement

-Performing arm rotation with the arm unsupported emphasises the mobilising role of the rotator cuff and the stability role of the scapula muscles latissimus dorsi and deltoid.
-Refs: Alizadehkhaiyat et al 2015, Boettcher et al 2009, Tardo et al 2013

-DIAGONAL PATTERN 1 WITH RESISTANCE BAND
+Refs: Alizadehkhaiyat et al 2015.
+Boetscher et al 2009, Tardo et al 2013 DIAGONAL PATTERN 1 WITH RESISTANCE BAND